Quantization of Binary-Input Discrete Memoryless Channels

-The Quantization Algorithm is a quantizer design algorithm and is the realization of a dynamic program.
-The algorithm has a state value $S_k(i)$, which is the maximum partial mutual information when channel outputs 1 to $i$ are quantized to quantizer outputs 1 to $k$.
-This can be computed recursively by conditioning on the state value at time index $k-1$:
+The \qa is an instance of dynamic programming.
+The algorithm has a state value $S_\z(\y)$, which is the maximum partial mutual information when channel outputs 1 to $\y$ are quantized to quantizer outputs 1 to $\z$.
+This can be computed recursively by conditioning on the state value at time index $\z-1$: